surrsurus/edgequest/README.md

 `sudo apt-get --reinstall libsdl1.2debian`

-Max tried to run the code in Manjaro Linux and it didn't work so there is an issue with pacman-based distros.
+Manjaro Linux had issues running the game so it is possible that there is an issue with pacman-based distros.

 #### Windows (7 & 10)